 The UK has provided significant medical care to Syrian refugees and to vulnerable host communities in Jordan and Lebanon.
-To date the UK has funded over 44,000 medical consultations.
+To date the UK has funded over 71,500 medical consultations.

 In Jordan, UK support will mean that vulnerable Syrian refugees and host communities can get essential access to comprehensive health services through WHO, as well as supporting trauma systems, delivering essential supplies, and preparing health systems so they can best respond to outbreaks of communicable diseases.
-UK support to the International Rescue Committee (IRC) will provide healthcare for over 12,000 people.

-UK support to UNICEF is helping to provide toilets, showers and waste management services to refugee The UK has funded experts to work in humanitarian camps in Jordan, Lebanon and Irag.
+UK support to UNICEF is helping to provide toilets, showers and waste management services to refugee camps in Jordan, Lebanon and Iraq.
 It is also providing support for 25,000 children in Jordan, including psychosocial care.
 The UK is also funding water and sanitation services for over 27,000 refugees across the region through UNHCR.